+When is a contaminated land assessment required?**

 What information should be included in a contaminated land assessment?

-A Contaminated Land Assessment should be carried out by a Geo-technical or Geo-environmental Engineer, in consultation with the council’s Contaminated Land team.
+A Contaminated Land Assessment should be carried out by a Geo-technical or Geo-environmental Engineer.
+This should be in consultation with the Council’s Contaminated Land team.

 The information included should be enough to determine:

 - whether there is any contamination on the development site

 - the nature of any contamination on the development site

 - the risks that any contamination may pose for future use.
 Also whether the risks can be satisfactorily reduced to an acceptable level

-- when formulating your proposed approach for de-contaminating the development site.
-When you draw this up, you will need to demonstrate that it will be completed in a responsible and effective manner, so that the land will be made suitable for any new use
+- the proposed approach for de-contaminating the development site.
+When you draw this up, you will need to show that it will be completed in a responsible and effective manner.
+This is so that the land will be made suitable for any new use

 How do I submit a contaminated land assessment?

 If you apply for planning permission online using the Planning Portal, you will be given the opportunity to upload your contaminated land assessment.
 This is after you have completed the relevant application forms.

 If you choose to submit a paper-based application instead, you will need to provide:

 Where can I find out further information?

 For further information on preparing and submitting a contaminated land assessment, please see the links below: